bounswe/bounswe2023group4/reports/lab_report_3.md

 | -------- | ----- | -------- | --- | --- |

 ## Planned vs. Actual
 - Front and mobile research issues were split into more detailed issues.
-We did not expet
+We did not expect
 - We discussed annotation requriments in the lecture and will revise the requirements accordingly.